We have a vacancy for a new Chair of the Board. Click on "Vacancy" below for more details.

 The Museum of Bath Stone was set up to complete the legacy of the Combe Down Stone Mines Stabilisation Project and ensure that the history of Combe Down stone and its role in the building of the World Heritage City of Bath with its magnificent Georgian architecture is fully presented.

-Our main missions fall into three sections:
+Our mission comprises three sections:

 Combe Down’s stone quarrying heritage lives on at The Museum of Bath Stone.
 It is illustrated with lively digital presentations, tools and other artefacts retrieved from the mines.
 We want everyone to know about Combe Down’s unique place in building our World Heritage City and about the people who made it happen.